martin1207/modeling-mmv-severity/README.md

 ## Data explanation

-The related dataset ([https://www.data.gouv.fr/fr/datasets/bases-de-donnees-annuelles-des-accidents-corporels-de-la-circulation-routiere-annees-de-2005-a-2023/#/resources](https://www.data.gouv.fr/fr/datasets/bases-de-donnees-annuelles-des-accidents-corporels-de-la-circulation-routiere-annees-de-2005-a-2023/#/resources)) contains detailed information on traffic accidents (when, where, and under what conditions crashes occur), plus details on vehicles and people involved.
+The [dataset](https://www.data.gouv.fr/fr/datasets/bases-de-donnees-annuelles-des-accidents-corporels-de-la-circulation-routiere-annees-de-2005-a-2023/#/resources)) contains detailed information on traffic accidents (when, where, and under what conditions crashes occur), plus details on vehicles and people involved.

 ![](docs/table_mapping.png)